Updated June 27, 2023

 Key Differences Between 401(K) vs Roth IRA

-In 401(K), the employer might fund up to a certain percentage of your contribution.
-When such an incentive (free money) is given by an employer, it must be put to use.
-This is not the case with Roth IRA in which after tax deductions result in a pure contribution by an individual.
+- Contributions by the employer: In 401(K), the employer might fund up to a certain percentage of your contribution.
+When an employer gives such an incentive (free money), it must be used.
+This is not the case with Roth IRAs, in which after-tax deductions result in a pure contribution by an individual.

 Head To Head Comparison Between 401(K) vs Roth IRA